Glossary and Abbreviations

 -

 A species which is not originally found in an area or country is non-native.
-The term "introduced species" tends to refer to those deliberately brought into a country, for example, foreign plants introduced for gardens, or crop plants, while others arrive by accident, such as rats transported by ships.
-Some non-native species can pose a threat to natives, for example the non-native Grey Squirrel competes with Red Squirrels and spreads the squirrel pox virus.
+The term ‘introduced species’ tends to refer to those deliberately brought into a country, for example, foreign plants introduced for gardens, or crop plants, while others arrive by accident, such as rats transported by ships.
+Some non-native species can pose a threat to native species.
+For example, in the UK, the non-native Grey Squirrel competes with Red Squirrels and spreads the squirrel pox virus.

 -